KitchenPantryRO/pantryBot/README.md

-#PantryBot

-###Discord Bot for the KitchenPantry Guild

-The purpose of this bot is to help with running the guild from WoE to event management
+# 🌿 PantryBot

+| PantryBot helps a guild run WoE and its events.

-###The repository has the following sturcture
+### The repository has the following sturcture

 /commands
 - where we put commands for the bot and export them through the index file